JurgenR/aioslsk/docs/source/MESSAGES.rst

 GetUserStatus (Code 7)
 ----------------------

-Get the user status, we will get updates on this automatically if we have performed :ref:`AddUser`
+Get the user status.
+The server will automatically send updates for users that we have added with :ref:`AddUser` or which we share a room with.

 :Code: 5 (0x05)
+:Status: USED
 :Send:
    1. **string**: username
 :Receive: